-Everything you need to know about the Government’s £2 billion Kickstart scheme-Reading time: 5 Minutes
+Everything you need to know about the Government’s £2 billion Kickstart scheme

 As part of the government’s Plan for Jobs, a new £2 billion Kickstart Scheme is set to create hundreds of thousands of new, fully subsidised jobs for young people across the country.